 “You want to be on the streets?”
-When he still didn’t respond, she held the cigarette between her lips while she reached out and whacked him on the forehead.
+When he didn’t respond, she reached over and whacked him on the forehead, the cigarette clenched between her lips.
 “Hey, wake up, I’m talking to you.”

-He turned and looked at her, feeling the sting of her hand.
+He looked at her, feeling the sting of her hand.

 “Do you want to go live on the streets?”